ridgelab/ssva/README.md

 ### MaxEntScan scripts

-The MaxEntScan scripts that are required can be download [here](https://github.com/razZ0r/maxentscan.git).
+The MaxEntScan scripts that are required can be downloaded [here](https://github.com/razZ0r/maxentscan.git).

 <a name="instruct"/>